 Moving to Canada

-By the same token though, such deductions also mean that expats moving to Canada are able to take advantage of some of the country's fantastic infrastructural assets; namely, universal health insurance that grants near comprehensive coverage to a high-standard healthcare system, and free education to public schools that are well reputed.
+Expats should pay careful attention when they negotiate their salaries.
+The cost of living in Canada is certainly reasonable when compared to the likes of many of the Asian superpowers and European metropolises but tax rates are high.
+Thus, a lucrative salary can be reduced significantly.
+By the same token, such deductions also mean that expats moving to Canada are able to take advantage of some of the country's fantastic infrastructural assets; namely, universal health insurance that grants near comprehensive coverage, to a high-standard healthcare system and free education at public schools that are well reputed.

 What’s more, Canada is an incredibly safe country and, apart from separatist grumbles from the French-settled Quebec province, it has never been the target of a major terrorist attack or too much other ill will.

 One drawback that can be a source of worry, however, is the Canadian winter.
 Expats moving to the coastal and southern regions of Canada won’t suffer as much, but those heading for Calgary, Edmonton or elsewhere in the interior or Prairie provinces will need to prime themselves for the severe winter cold.
 Snow can cover the ground for nearly six months of the year in these areas and temperatures can hover well below freezing during the peak of the bad weather.

 Typical of a well-developed, wealthy Western country, however, Canada’s buildings are well equipped to withstand freezing temperatures, and in some cases cities have even created heated underground pathways between malls, offices and apartment buildings so that residents can move from place to place in the warmth.